openvar/variantValidator/docs/INSTALLATION.md

 ## Installing VariantValidator

-Hint: your new environment vvenv should still be activated from the previous and you should still be in the /variantValidator directory where setup.py is located.
+Hint: your new environment vvenv should still be activated from the previous steps and you should still be in the /variantValidator directory where setup.py is located.

 To install VariantValidator within your virtual environment run:
 ```